 About Sarah

 Sarah Cosgriff (she/they) is an award-winning science communicator and specialist in equity, diversity and inclusion (EDI).
-She has worked in a number of settings, such as in STEM education, learning and development youth charity sector and LGBTQ+ inclusive education.
-She is an experienced trainer, consultant and public engagement and her clients have included businesses, charities, universities, festivals, schools and museums.
+They have worked in a number of settings, such as education, youth sector, public engagement and learning and development.
+Sarah is an experienced trainer and consultant and their clients have included businesses, charities, universities, festivals, schools and museums.

-After coming out asexual, Sarah realised there was a lack of visibility of asexual people in general and within STEM sectors.
-Because of this she started doing advocacy and activism work, including co-founding Aces in STEM.
+After coming out asexual, Sarah realised there was a lack of visibility of asexual people.
+Because of this they started doing advocacy and activism work, including public speaking and co-founding Aces in STEM.

-Sarah’s work in EDI was recognised by the National Diversity Awards in 2022 when she was shortlisted for the Positive Role Model Award – LGBT award.
+Sarah’s work in EDI was recognised by the National Diversity Awards in 2022 when they were shortlisted for the Positive Role Model Award – LGBT award.

 Previous employment